publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.5.0] - UNRELEASED =

+* Changed:
+* Moved Calendar to the PublishPress menu
+* Moved Content Overview to the PublishPress menu
+* Changed the Calendar page as the main page
+* Renamed story-budget module to content-overview

+* Fixed:
+* Fixed link and filename of the .ics file downloaded from the calendar

 = [1.4.3] - 2017-06-21 =

 * Added: